 Private Limited Companies: Primary features

-A Private Limited Company is broadly equivalent to a Limited Liability Company in the United States.
-In Portugal, this is the common company structure because it is a straightforward way to form a company, and it provides a good level of legal protection.
+A Private Limited Company is equivalent to a Limited Liability Company in the United States.
+This is the common business structure in Portugal because it is a straightforward way to form a company and provides good legal protection.

 • Small and medium-scale businesses generally opt to become a Private Limited Company